-Now it’s time to find the car that best suits your needs.
-You can go through your local car dealership or browse any number of websites that sell used cars online in New Zealand, such as:
+Now it’s time to find the car you’re looking for.
+There are a lot of options out there.
+You could go through a local car dealership, or browse any number of websites that sell used cars online in New Zealand.

-All of these checks are even more important when buying privately, as a private seller doesn’t have the same obligations to you as a registered trader does.
+Tip!
+These checks are doubly important when buying privately, as a private seller doesn’t have the same obligations as a registered trader.

 5. Take the car for a spin

-Check right around the exterior for tyre quality, dents and scratches, or any other obvious defects
+- How is the tyre quality, and are there any dents, scratches, or other obvious defects?

-Check the registration label and warrant of fitness, which should both be visible on the windscreen of the vehicle - ensure they are both current
+- Is the registration label and warrant of fitness visible on the windscreen of the vehicle, and are both current?

 6. Carry out a background and mechanical check

-If the current owner still owes money on it or whether a bank has security over it
+- Whether the current owner still has it on finance, or whether a bank has security over it.

-Whether is has been marked as flood damaged or having had a tampered odometer
+- If it has been marked as flood damaged or having had a tampered odometer.

 This report will help you make an informed decision about the car, and ensure you’re not caught out by any nasty surprises.
-The last thing you want is a repo man knocking on your front door a week later, informing you that they’re taking your new car.
+The last thing you want is a repo man knocking on your front door a week later, telling you that they’ll be taking your new car.

-From here, you should arrange for an accredited inspector to give the car a full mechanical check.
-Through this process they’ll be able to uncover things that you might have missed or may not be aware of.
+From here?
+Arrange for an accredited inspector to give the car a full mechanical check, so you’re not caught out buying a dud.
+This process will usually uncover things that you might have missed from a simple visual inspections.

 Make sure you let them know of anything you thought might be a problem on your test drive.
 If the inspection uncovers a serious fault, remember that you don’t have to buy the car - you can, and probably should, walk away.